KsNewSpace/KSP_Stockalike_Overhaul/README.md

 - Business Contact: KsN■wSp■ce@outl■ok.com (replace ■ with sensical vowels)
   - Mails with attachments are sorted out.
 I will forward your mail to the authorities if it contains illegal or disturbing things.

-# My Complate Mod List
+# My Complete Mod List

 ## Audio - Visual (mostly)